 Providing adequate full spectrum lighting for a bearded dragon is very crucial for its overall health and well-being, especially a captive-raised bearded dragon.
-In the wild, bearded dragons receive natural UVA and UVB rays from the sun.
+In the wild, a bearded dragon will receive natural UVA and UVB rays while basking out in the desert sun.

-Here are some guidelines for choosing the correct full-spectrum lighting for a bearded dragon.
+Here are some guidelines for choosing the correct full spectrum lighting for a bearded dragon.

-Choosing the Correct Full-Spectrum Lighting
+Choosing the Correct Full Spectrum Lighting for a Bearded Dragon

 The UV florescent bulb should stretch the length of the bearded dragon’s enclosure and be seated in a hood or ballast that is especially designed for reptiles.

 Most UV fluorescent bulbs come in sizes ranging from 18″ to 48″ so choose one that best fits the length of the terrarium.
 The lighting should cover at least 80% of the length of the terrarium.
 You can use multiple bulbs if needed for a long terrarium.
 This ensures that the bearded dragon receives beneficial UV rays no matter where it is in the enclosure.

 It is important that your pet receives at least 10 to 12 hours of exposure to the lighting each day.
-Failure to provide UVA and UVB rays can lead to many health issues including mental problems, loss of appetite, and metabolic bone disease.
+Failure to provide UVA and UVB rays can lead to many health issues including mental problems, loss of appetite, and Metabolic Bone Disease.

 Make sure the bulb you choose offers at least five to seven percent UVA and UVB radiation.